-- Most students who have completed WriteShop Junior Book E can move right into WriteShop I. (Reluctant 6th graders who have not used WriteShop Junior may gain more confidence starting with WriteShop Junior Book E.)
+- 6th or 7th graders who have completed either WriteShop Junior Book E or Book F can move right into WriteShop I. (Struggling to average 6th graders who have not used WriteShop Junior may gain more confidence starting with WriteShop Junior Book F.)

 - WriteShop I makes a good choice for reluctant or first-time WriteShop students who have weak sentence or paragraph skills.
 WriteShop I helps students pay better attention to content and grammar while teaching important elements of content and style.

 - Do you have motivated or advanced writers?
-Even if they love to write, it doesn’t mean they’re writing effectively.
+Even if tweens and teens love to write, it doesn’t mean they’re writing effectively.
 Students who already have strong writing skills can still benefit a great deal from WriteShop I, especially if they are rambling, wordy writers who go off on rabbit trails or have trouble ending a story.